- What is CRICOS?

 ESOS legislative framework awareness training online supports this compliance obligation through a comprehensive self-paced, online training program about staff responsibilities under the ESOS legislative framework.
 The interactive program is available for all staff of the University.

-Staff should consult with USC International regarding any proposed changes to University programs, including changes to program names, duration, mode of delivery or any other changes which may impact international students on a Student visa.
+Staff should follow program change processes and consult with stakeholders as appropriate regarding any proposed changes to University programs, including changes to program names, duration, mode of delivery or any other changes which may impact international students on a Student visa.

-Additionally, USC International should be consulted regarding any proposed changes to student-related policies and forms to advise if there are implications for international students on a Student visa.
+Additionally, the Office of the Pro Vice-Chancellor (International and Quality) should be consulted regarding any proposed changes to student-related policies and forms to provide feedback in relation to possible implications for international students on a Student visa.

 The Department of Education and Training regulates the education and training sector’s involvement with overseas students studying in Australia on Student visas.
 The Department of Education and Training does this through the ESOS framework, which includes: